Girls Rock n Roll Retreat

 *Can help create social change to help achieve a more positive image of girls, women, trans and nonbinary folks in the media, our culture and the world!

 252 Upton Ave S, Mpls, MN 55405

 Please read the faqs below before registering

 Frequently Asked Questions (FAQ)

-Celebrating our sixteenth year in 2022, the Girls Rock n Roll Retreat (GRRR) is an annual day camp (9am-4:30pm daily) that offers 5 days of music lessons, playing in a band, art classes, exciting workshops all culminating in TWO Friday night concert for girls, trans and nonbinary youth ages 9-16.
+Started in 2007, the Girls Rock n Roll Retreat (GRRR) is an annual day camp (9am-4:30pm daily) that offers 5 days of music lessons, playing in a band, art classes, exciting workshops all culminating in two Friday night showcase concerts for girls, trans and nonbinary youth ages 9-16.
 Our camp is offered to participants who play or want to learn electric guitar, electric bass, drums, vocals, or keyboards.
 We accept campers of all levels on each instrument, NO EXPERIENCE NECESSARY!

-Camp is five days and is loaded with workshops including songwriting, activism, body confidence, self-defense, stage presence, band art, and of course instrument and band practice.
+Camp workshops include songwriting, activism, body confidence, self-defense, stage presence, band art, and of course instrument and band practice.
 Our teachers are all professional musicians from right here in the Twin Cities music scene.
-At the end of five days, our campers will have: formed a band, written original music, created logos and merchandise for their band, improved their instrumental skills and will perform two concerts for friends and family on Friday!
+At the end of five days, our campers will have: formed a band, written original music, created logos and merchandise for their band, improved their instrumental skills and will have performed two concerts for friends and family on Friday evening!